Blog | Investing tips

 Dividends (particularly franked dividends) and distributions are an important source of income for many SMSF investors, so this is a good place to start.
 You will need to make sure your records are accurate and up-to-date, which means that even if you have recorded all of your dividend components in a spreadsheet, it is a good idea to compare them against your paper statements or digital statements from the relevant share registries.

 If you use a dedicated portfolio tracker like Sharesight, recording your dividend income is a lot less time-consuming at tax time, as Sharesight automatically tracks your dividend income, inclusive of franking credits.
 This means you can verify your Sharesight records against your dividend statements throughout the year, rather than doing it all at once.
-SMSF trustees will also find it useful to run Sharesight’s Taxable Income Report, which allows you to easily calculate the total income you have received from dividends and distributions throughout the financial year.
+SMSF trustees will also find it useful to run Sharesight’s taxable income report, which allows you to easily calculate the total income you have received from dividends and distributions throughout the financial year.

 Capital gains